 - Even if you've attended mediation, the divorce court judge can order you to return to mediation before settling your case.

 Mediation can be an effective way to make sure that you get what you’re expecting in a divorce settlement and it can help ease the way through the process.
-At the Law Office of Scott D. Reiner, we represent spouses who are seeking divorce in Houston and provide guidance during mediation.
+At the Law Office of Scott D. Reiner, PLLC, we represent spouses who are seeking divorce in Houston and provide guidance during mediation.
 To schedule an appointment with family law and divorce attorney Scott Reiner, call our Houston law officer today.